 Final Thoughts

 There you have the best wedges for mid-level golfers.
-As you can see, a quality wedge for golfers in this bracket needs to be forgiving, generate maximum spin, and deliver control around the greens.
+As you can see, a quality wedge for golfers in this bracket must be forgiving, generate maximum spin, and deliver control around the greens.

-Despite their efforts, none could overpower our best overall choice for a wedge, the Wilson Harmonized Sole Grind wedges.
-The affordable, forgiving, and high spinning construction is a deserved winner of the best wedges for mid handicappers.
+Despite the best efforts of the fantastic clubs on this list, none could overpower our best overall choice for a wedge, the Wilson Harmonized Sole Grind wedges.
+The affordable, forgiving, and high-spinning construction is a deserved winner of the best wedges for mid-handicappers.